svenslaggare/gitrends/README.md

 listen: 0.0.0.0:9000 # If running in docker
 ```

-The `source_dir` is the repository to index with the indexed repository being placed at `data_dir`.
+* `source_dir` is the repository to index.
+* `data_dir` is where the index of the repository is placed at.

 After indexing, the program no longer need to access the repository, and no source code is extracted to the index (code statistics are though).

-Then run `gitrends config.yaml` and then browse to http://localhost:9000 to access the tool.
+After running the application (see above), browse to http://localhost:9000 to access the tool.

 ### Module definitions
-The `modules.txt` file in the `data_dir` allows you to define the module structure of your repository:
+The `modules.txt` file in the `data_dir` allows you to define the module structure of your repository.

 ```text
 src/model.rs => model
 src/data_model.rs => model